Financial inclusion remains an underdeveloped opportunity for the world economy

 Q: And finally, do you have any tips to share with women working in very male-dominated environments?

-I always say that the sky is the beginning, not even the limit.
+I always say that the sky is the beginning, not the limit.
 The sky is your beginning.